You’re starting to think about retirement and want to ensure that everything you have worked for now serves you in the best way possible.

-A part of my job is meeting every day people who have worked loyally in their career and are now looking to enjoy what retirement has to offer.
-For some of us, that means making a decision to use up accrued annual leave and long service leave, or to take it as a lump sum?
+A part of my job is meeting everyday people who have worked loyally in their careers and are now looking to enjoy what retirement has to offer.
+For some of us, that means making a decision to use up accrued annual leave and long service leave or to take it as a lump sum.

 EARN LEAVE WHILST YOU ARE ON LEAVE

 One of the first benefits of taking it as leave instead of a lump sum is that whilst you are on leave you continue to accrue leave – even on holidays.
 That’s right, we have seen clients accrue a whole additional week of leave!

 Tax is one of those things that is constant, but have to deal with.
 We talk to our clients about the capped tax rate that applies when leave is taken as a lump sum such as cashing out their long service leave.